zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airodump-ng.md

               Display APs uptime obtained from its beacon timestamp.

        --output-format <formats>
               Define  the formats to use (separated by a comma).
-Possible valâ€ ues are: pcap, ivs, csv, gps, kismet, netxml.
+Possible val ues are: pcap, ivs, csv, gps, kismet, netxml.
 The default values
               are: pcap, csv, kismet, kismet-newcore.  'pcap' is for recording a capture in pcap format, 'ivs' is  for  ivs  format  (it  is  a